akiym/PPI-Future/README.md

 small with tests and patches and especially to those rare few who have deep-dived into the guts to (gasp) add a feature.

-    - Dan Brook       : PPIx::XPath, Acme::PerlML
+    - Dan Brook       : PPI::Futurex::XPath, Acme::PerlML
     - Audrey Tang     : "Line Noise" Testing
     - Arjen Laarhoven : Three-element ->location support
     - Elliot Shank    : Perl 5.10 support, five-element ->location

-And finally, thanks to those brave ( and foolish :) ) souls willing to dive in and use, test drive and provide feedback on PPI before version 1.000, in some cases before it made it to beta quality, and still did extremely distasteful things (like eating 50 meg of RAM a second).
+And finally, thanks to those brave ( and foolish :) ) souls willing to dive in and use, test drive and provide feedback on PPI::Future before version 1.000, in some cases before it made it to beta quality, and still did extremely distasteful things (like eating 50 meg of RAM a second).